-The County has adopted this employee substance abuse policy and a drug and alcohol testing policy for the Sheriff's Office, Road Department, Detention Center, Emergency Management, and non-safety sensitive employees.
+The County has adopted this employee substance abuse policy and a drug and alcohol testing policy for all employees, including those within the Sheriff's Office, Road Department, Detention Center, Emergency Management, and safety sensitive employees.
 A safety sensitive employee is an employee who performs duties for the County, which have safety ramifications for themselves, fellow employees and the general public.
 These positions may include but are not limited to employees who operate equipment/vehicles, have access to confidential information and/or receive calls for public service.